Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

 # Migrate an IntegrationNet Node to MainNet Quick Start Guide

-This guide is specifically for migrating your IntegrationNet Node over to MainNet.
+This guide is specifically for migrating your IntegrationNet node over to MainNet.

 ## ◽ Validate the Provisioning Your VPS